-The council welcomes petitions and recognises that petitions are one way in which people can let us know their concerns.
-The council will address and respond to petitions about matters over which it exercises some control or influence.
+The Council welcomes petitions and recognises that petitions are one way in which people can let us know their concerns.
+The Council will address and respond to petitions about matters over which it exercises some control or influence.

-It might be helpful if you contact the council to discuss your petition before starting to collect signatories.
+It might be helpful if you contact the Council to discuss your petition before starting to collect signatories.

-Email:corporatesupport@rutland.gov.ukTel:01572 720991
+Email: democraticservices@rutland.gov.uk

+Tel: 01572 720993